-Instead, praise and acknowledge kids sparingly, and genuinely.
-Do so when they’ve put in good work or tried a new challenge or didn’t give up even when it was hard.
-Not just for winning or for scoring perfectly or for completing the task quickly.
+Instead, praise and acknowledge them sparingly, and genuinely.
+Do so when they’ve put in good work. tried a new challenge, or didn’t give up even when it was hard.
+Not just for winning, scoring perfectly, or completing the task quickly.

 Above all, let them know that practice and hard work can change anything.
 Their brains are like muscles that, with enough flexing, means they can go from a C to an A. From “I’m not artistic” to drawing beyond expectations.
 And from a fear of challenges to a desire for more.